 However, individuals who are External Experts are neither Engagement Team nor Audit Team members.

-400.12 If the Audit Engagement is subject to an Engagement Quality Review, the Engagement Quality Reviewer and any other individuals performing the Engagement Quality Review are Audit Team members but not Engagement Team members.
+400.12 If the Audit Engagement is subject to an Engagement Quality Review, the Engagement Quality Review are Audit Team members but not Engagement Team members.

 Public Interest Entities